FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 - Parameter "maxFeeds"
 https://freshrss.example.net/i/?c=feed&a=actualize&maxFeeds=30
-If maxFeeds is set the confgured amount of feeds is refreshed at once.
+If *maxFeeds* is set the configured amount of feeds is refreshed at once.
 The default setting is "10".

 - Parameter "token"
 https://freshrss.example.net/i/?c=feed&a=actualize&token=542345872345734
-Security parameter to prevent unauthorized refreshs.
+Security parameter to prevent unauthorized refreshes.
 For detailed Documentation see "Form authentication".

 ### Online cron